 Chargebacks and Rebates.
-Subsequent to March 31, 2015, we entered into a variety of agreements including a Pharmaceutical Pricing Agreement, a Federal Supply Schedule, or FSS, agreement, a 340B prime vendor agreement and a Medicaid Drug Rebate Agreement which allow eligible entities to receive discounts on their qualified purchases of OMIDRIA.
+We have entered into a variety of agreements including a Pharmaceutical Pricing Agreement, a Federal Supply Schedule agreement, a 340B prime vendor agreement and a Medicaid Drug Rebate Agreement which allow eligible entities to receive discounts on their qualified purchases of OMIDRIA.
 We record a provision for estimated chargebacks and rebates related to these agreements at the time of sale and reduce the accrual when payments are made or credits are granted.